choderalab/yank/docs/yamlpages/options.rst

    options:
      collision_rate: 5.0 / picosecond

-The colision rate used for Langevin dynamics.
+The collision rate used for Langevin dynamics.
 Default quantity of 5.0/picosecond works well for explicit solvent.
 Implicit solvent will require a different collision rate, e.g. 91 / picosecond works well for TIP3P water.

-Collision rates (or fricion coefficients) appear in the Langevin dynamics equation as either inverse time, or one over some time constant, :math:`1/\tau`.
+Collision rates (or friction coefficients) appear in the Langevin dynamics equation as either inverse time, or one over some time constant, :math:`1/\tau`.
 When comparing collision rates, double check if the collision rate is in units of inverse time, or just time.
 For example: a collision rate of 5.0/ps -> :math:`\tau = 0.2 \, ps`.

 Valid Options (5.0 / picosecond): <Quantity Inverse Time> [1]_